sfu-discourse-lab/GenderGapTracker/scraping_and_aggregation/README.md

 Each outlet's news content can be retrieved from their RSS feeds by running the required media collectors.

-##@ Example of usage for individual scrapers
+### Example of usage for individual scrapers

 ```sh
 python3.6 WomenInMedia/scraper/mediaCollectors.py "Huffington Post"
 python3.6 WomenInMedia/scraper/mediaCollectors.py "Journal De Montreal"
 ```

-See the full list of valid (case-sensitive) outlet names in [`mediaCollectors.py`](https://github.com/maitetaboada/WomenInMedia/blob/master/scraper/mediaCollectors.py).
+See the full list of valid (case-sensitive) outlet names in the file `mediaCollectors.py`.

 ### `config.py` parameters